UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/4-quality_control.md

 The left hand menu contains a series of click-able links to navigate through the report, with a quick guideline about each section given as a tick, cross or exclamation mark.
 Two hints which may make your inspection of these files easier are:

-1. To zoom out in firefox use the shortcut `Ctrl-`.
-Reset using `Ctrl0` and zoom in using `Ctrl+`
+1. To zoom out in firefox use the shortcut <kbd>Ctrl</kbd>+<kbd>-</kbd>.
+Reset using <kbd>Ctrl</kbd>+<kbd>0</kbd> and zoom in using <kbd>Ctrl</kbd>+<kbd>+</kbd>
 2. You can open these directly from a traditional directory view by double clicking on the .html file.

-If your terminal seems busy after you close firefox, use the `Ctrl C` shortcut to stop whatever is keeping it busy.
+If your terminal seems busy after you close firefox, use the <kbd>Ctrl</kbd>+<kbd>C</kbd> shortcut to stop whatever is keeping it busy.

+Things to reasonably ignore in a FastQC report:

+1. per tile sequence quality
+2. per sequence quality scores
+3. initial few bases of per base sequence content
+4. per base N content
+5. usually sequence length distribution

+The things that you can ignore or will want to know depends on what your experiment is and how the data will be used.

 #### Questions
 {:.no_toc}